 System monitoring and logging

 We use access control measures so that the fewest number of operators have access to restricted data.
 Role-based access is defined and deployed to restrict privileged access to information resources based on the concept of least privilege.
-Authorization requires approval by the management directly responsible for the confidentiality, integrity, and availability of impacted resources.
+Authorisation requires approval by the management directly responsible for the confidentiality, integrity and availability of affected resources.

 We enforce a comprehensive, change management process to help ensure that changes to the network or production environment are documented,

-tracked, tested, authorized, and approved prior to migration to production.
-We monitor the states of the hardware, operating system, and configurations, and we log and execute changes in a controlled way.
+tracked, tested, authorised and approved prior to migration to production.
+We monitor the states of the hardware, operating system and configurations and we log and execute changes in a controlled way.
 We also evaluate and check logs for potential misconfigurations.